-Malibu Lagoon was historically labelled an “impaired” water body by the U.S. Environmental Protection Agency.
-The Lagoon was filled in by excess sediment and suffered from low dissolved oxygen levels within the channels that threatened fish and wildlife.
-The Malibu Lagoon Restoration and Enhancement Project was implemented by California State Department of Parks and Recreation, California State Coastal Conservancy (SCC), Resource Conservation District of the Santa Monica Mountains (RCDSMM), The Bay Foundation (TBF), Heal the Bay, and supported by many others.
+The U.S. Environmental Protection Agency historically labeled Malibu Lagoon an “impaired” water body.
+Excess sediment filled the lagoon, and low dissolved oxygen levels within the channels threatened fish and wildlife.
+The Malibu Lagoon Restoration and Enhancement Project was implemented by the California State Department of Parks and Recreation, California State Coastal Conservancy (SCC), Resource Conservation District of the Santa Monica Mountains (RCDSMM), The Bay Foundation (TBF), and Heal the Bay, and supported by many others.

 Project Highlights